coffiat/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Auto.tfvars

-In the terraform , `auto.tfvars` is a special filename that is automatically loaded by terraform to set variable value.
+In the terraform, `auto.tfvars` is a special filename that is automatically loaded by terraform to set variable value.
 This is used to define default values for your variables without requiring explicit input on the command line or within the configuration files.

 ### Order of terraform variables

-In terraform, the order of variable definitions in your configuration files doesn't matter.
+In Terraform, the order of variable definitions in your configuration files doesn't matter.
 Terraform uses a two-step process for variable validation and assignment:

-- declaration : variables are declared at the beginning of your terraform configuration files using the `variable`block.
+- declaration: variables are declared at the beginning of your terraform configuration files using the `variable`block.

  .Example of variable declarations